transparency-dev/.github/profile/README.md

 - [C2SP](https://github.com/C2SP/C2SP) - Community Cryptography Specification Project, home to transparency log specifications
 - [sunlight](https://github.com/FiloSottile/sunlight) - A Certificate Transparency log implementation and monitoring API designed for scalability, ease of operation, and reduced cost.

+## Transparency.dev Community

+Whether you are a seasoned developer or just getting started, there’s a place for you in the community.
+We welcome contributors and are thrilled to have you join our community as we build modern transparency ecosystems for building trust in every domain.
+Get involved here:

+### 💝 How to Contribute

+There are several ways you can contribute to our open source projects:
+- Submit issues related to bugs or new feature requests
+- Submit pull requests by following guidance in each project's [Contributing Guidelines](https://github.com/transparency-dev/trillian-tessera/blob/main/CONTRIBUTING.md)
+- Or simply ⭐️ the repository to show your appreciation

+### 💞 Community Links
+- [Join our Slack](https://join.slack.com/t/transparency-dev/shared_invite/zt-27pkqo21d-okUFhur7YZ0rFoJVIOPznQ) to ask questions, give feedback, and seek guidance from our community.
+- [Follow our blog](https://blog.transparency.dev/) to stay upto date with the latest articles from the community
+- [Subscribe to our Youtube Channel](https://www.youtube.com/channel/UC_CUBXljwl-7tmYeOs-7ukQ) and watch community talks from our [Transparency.dev Summit 2024](https://transparency.dev/summit2024/)